splinesoft/SSDataSources/README.md

 ## Height Cache

-Sometimes you need to perform an expensive operation to cache the height of a cell.
+Sometimes you need to perform an expensive operation to calculate the height of a cell.
 Each data source includes a height cache that you can use in your `UITableViewDelegate`:

 ```objc
 #pragma mark - UITableViewDelegate